EE-institute/demo/demosl/work/examples.md

  - *% Note that the age is expressed in Julian %*
 - `the first fee of [membership] = (((12 minus the month of the starting day of [membership]) plus 1) divided by 12) times the annual fee in the year of the starting day of [membership]`

-## Appendix C - The syntax diagram - Page 54
+## Appendix C - The syntax diagram

 The syntax diagram is a graphical language for defining the syntax of a language in a formal way.
 Syntax diagrams are, for example, used to define the syntax of Pascal and CANDE¹⁰ ¹¹.
 We will use syntax diagrams particularly for defining the syntax of action rule specifications.
 They are presented in Fig. 26.